Note

 Automated backups and self-serve disaster recovery

-Environments with databases benefit from automated backups that can be restored to any system backup from the past seven days (extendable to 28 days for managed environments).
+Environments with databases benefit from automated backups that you can restore to any system backup from the past seven days (extendable to 28 days for production Managed Environments).

 Self-serve disaster recovery allows organizations to: